Heading to the future (2010–today)

 Messe München is and remains a highly attractive location for guest events in a wide range of sectors, such as IT, medicine, pharmaceuticals, science, energy and politics.
 In particular, the established standing in the medical sector is proof of the importance of Messe München's locations for customers and events from all over the world.
 In 2022, top-class guest events will again be held in the medical sector: Euromedlab, the congress of clinical chemistry and laboratory medicine, FOBI 2022, the advanced training week for practical dermatology and venereology, and DGGG, the congress of the German Society for Gynaecology and Obstetrics.
 A total of around 80 guest events will take place in 2022.

-2022 | IFAT Munich with high participation in the world's largest trade fair for environmental technologies
+2022 | IFAT Munich: High participation in the trade fair for environmental technologies

 Having attracted 2,984 exhibitors from 59 countries and around 119,000 visitors from 155 countries, the show has approached pre-coronavirus levels—reflecting the great potential of environmental technologies and confirming its position as the world's leading platform for water, sewage, waste and raw materials management.
 The trade fair proves once again, it is a very important, sustainable driver for circular economy and the environmental industry.